PriscillaOng12/Backtesting-Engine/docs/algorithms.md

 ## Overview

-This document details the mathematical rigor and algorithmic sophistication underlying the backtesting engine, demonstrating the quantitative depth expected by top-tier trading firms and the computational complexity understanding valued by tech companies.
+This document details the mathematical foundations and algorithms underlying this backtesting engine.

 ## Financial Mathematics Implementation